On this page we will examine a sample deployment project, and work through the steps required to get a deployment project up and running.

 Step 1: Create a deployment project

 The first step in creating a deployment project is to associate the project with an existing build plan.
-This is done at the same time as creating the deployment project.
+You can do it at the same time as creating the deployment project.
 To create a new deployment project, and associate an existing build plan with it:

-- Click Create > Create deployment project in the drop down menu from the header bar.
-The 'Set up deployment project' screen will appear.
+- Select Create > Create deployment project in the dropdown menu from the top navigation bar.

-- Click Create deployment project.
+- Select Save deployment project.
 Your deployment project will be created, and will automatically be associated with the build plan you selected above.

 Step 2: Define the release naming scheme

-- From the deployment project configuration screen, click Release versioning to display the deployment project release versioning screen:
+- From the deployment project configuration screen, select Release versioning.

 - Complete the required fields according to your naming scheme.
-In this example we can see that a simple naming scheme has been adopted - the next name will be 1.0, and the subsequent 1.1 etc
+In this example we can see that a simple naming scheme has been adopted - the next name will be release-1, and the subsequent release-2.

-- From the deployment project configuration screen, click Add environment to open the Set up environment screen:
+- From the deployment project configuration screen, select Add environment.

 Step 4: Add some environment tasks

-- Click Add task to display the list of tasks that are available to you:
+- Select Add task to display the list of tasks that are available to you:

 In this example, we will add a simple script task to run as part of our build.
-Clicking on the task we wish to add adds it to the set up tasks screen, and allows us to configure the individual task:
+Selecting the task we wish to add adds it to the set up tasks screen, and allows us to configure the individual task:

 Step 5: Let's deploy!

 Our sample deployment project now has all of the elements required to run.
-We can trigger the deployment project manually by clicking on the appropriate deploy icon on the projects page:
+We can trigger the deployment project manually by selecting the appropriate deploy () icon on the Deployment projects page.

 But deployments don't end here.
 This simple example is just a snapshot of how a deployment project is configured and works.
 Bamboo deployment projects feature a host of additional features to help you manage your development and deployment processes.
 These include:

-- Automated triggering - choose to automatically deploy after a successful build plan completes, or at a scheduled time
+- Automated triggering - Select to automatically deploy after a successful build plan completes, or at a scheduled time.

 - Notifications - Define who and how notifications about events for the environment are made.